nrwl/nx/docs/generated/devkit/index.md

 ▸ **serializeJson**<`T`\>(`input`, `options?`): `string`

 Serializes the given data to a JSON string.
-By default the JSON string is formatted with a 2 space intendation to be easy readable.
+By default the JSON string is formatted with a 2 space indentation to be easy readable.

 #### Type parameters